ionelmc/pytest-benchmark/docs/usage.rst

                         'fullname', 'func', 'fullfunc' or 'param'.
 Default:
                         'group'
   --benchmark-timer=FUNC
                         Timer to use when measuring time.
-Default: 'time.time' --benchmark-warmup    Activates warmup.
+Default:
+                        'time.perf_counter'
+  --benchmark-calibration-precision=NUM
+                        Precision to use when calibrating number of iterations.
+Precision of 10 will make the timer look 10 times more accurate, at a cost of less precise measure of deviations.
+Default: 10 --benchmark-warmup    Activates warmup.
 Will run the test function up to number of times in the calibration phase.
 See `--benchmark-warmup-iterations`.
 Note: Even the warmup